A Developer’s Guide to .NET Development and its Importance in 2023

 One of the most popular option on the market for a long time, .NET development is still going strong after decades of serving the community.
 Competing with rival ecosystems like Java or PHP, or the more modern Python, .NET has proved itself a worthy adversary.

-Today, many companies hire custom .NET development services providers to create, manage, and support their tech products developed using the .NET tech stack.
+Today, many companies hire custom .NET development services providers to create, manage, and support their tech products developed using the .NET tech stack such as an ERP software system.
 But before we get to the topic of what a .NET developer actually does, let’s first understand the .NET environment itself.

 What is .NET Development?

 .NET is a is an open-source, software framework for computers running Windows, Linus, or MacOS.
 It is a managed ecosystem designed and run by Microsoft, made to allow for easy development and implementation of desktop and web apps.